 All College and Career Awareness and Preparation Activities are implemented with fidelity and rigor, as demonstration of meaningful engagement in these activities will increase the likelihood of postsecondary success, and/or connection to a student's broader interests, skills, and goals (i.e., personalized learning).
 Recognizing that career awareness, exploration, and preparation activities should be developed and sustained throughout the continuum of a student's 6-12 education, schools monitor and document student progress towards the activities.
-Beginning in the 2021-22 school year, schools will use Naviance and other district approved curriculum to:
+Schools use Naviance and other district approved curriculum to: